pypa/pip/docs/html/ux-research-design/2020-research-outputs/improving-pips-documentation.md

 ### Suggested site map

-Based on the above user iput, we have developed a proposed [site map](https://i.imgur.com/UP5q09W.png) (link opens larger format image) to help guide the redevelopment of pip's documentation in line with the above recommendations.
+Based on the above user input, we have developed a proposed [site map](https://i.imgur.com/UP5q09W.png) (link opens larger format image) to help guide the redevelopment of pip's documentation in line with the above recommendations.

 ![TODO](https://i.imgur.com/UP5q09W.png)